Who are the Glazer family who own Manchester United and how could someone buy the club?

 During the protest, a police officer was left seriously injured and protesters gathered outside the ground and allegedly began to throw bottles, 'significantly slashing' one officer’s face.

-Supporters' group The 1958 say it has now planned a protest ahead of United's live televised game, on Monday 22 August, again against Liverpool, to get their voices heard.
+Supporters' group The 1958 planned multiple protests ahead of United's live televised games to get their voices heard.

 "An ownership that is systematically starving and killing the greatest football institution in world football, for greed.

 "We can not allow this to happen any longer!
 This is not about division, this is about unity.
 All United fans have the right to protest with the 1958 or individually.

 "It is not about confrontation.
 Anything else plays completely into the Glazers hands."

 How could a takeover bid work and who has previously put themselves in the running?

 After United's very poor start to the season on the pitch, in August, Bloomberg reported the Glazer family were considering selling a minority stake in the club.

 Sir Jim Ratcliffe, one of the richest men in Britain, expressed interest.
 Mr Ratcliffe tabled a last minute bid to buy Chelsea earlier in 2022 but lost out to American billionaire Todd Boehly.

 A spokesman for Ratcliffe, the Ineos boss, told ITV News: "We are confirming interest if the club is for sale", before later saying it had been told it was not.